OpenFn/godata-interoperability/README.md

 ##### _a.)
 Upload data and associate it with a `dataSet`_

-  - In this case, you will need to modify the `payload` in `Step 6` to look as below:
+  - In this case, you will need to modify the `payload` in `Step 6` to look as below.
+Note the use of `completeDate` to denote the `date` the `data set was completed or entered`:

   ```josn
   {